Preschooler talking and listening: what to expect

 - painting and craft.

-You might also hear your preschooler telling the same story over and over again.
+And don’t be surprised if your preschooler tells the same story over and over again.
 This is because repeating ideas and stories helps preschoolers work out what’s going on in the world around them.

 When you show your child that you’re listening, it sends the message that what your child is thinking and saying is important to you.
-And this message really builds your relationship with your child.
+This message is great for communication, as well as your relationship with your child.

-Here’s how to show your child that you’re listening:
+Here’s how to listen – and show your child that you’re listening:

 - Get down to your child’s level and make eye contact.

-- When your child tells you something, summarise it back to check that you understand what she’s saying.
+- When your child tells you something, summarise it back to check that you understand what he’s saying.

 - Nod, smile and be affectionate when your child is talking.